-5.2.1 The 2017/18 programme includes the outcomes of a property conditions survey commissioned by the Fire Authority, identifying the property assets in most need of attention now and over the next few years, based on risk and priority.

-5.2.2 A full fit for purpose review of the combined estate is currently being undertaken and the outcomes will inform future capital budget requirements beyond 2017/18.
+- 5.2.1 The 2017/18 programme includes the outcomes of a property condition survey, identifying the property assets in most need of attention now and over the next few years, based on risk and priority. - 5.2.2 A full 'fit for purpose' review of the combined estate is currently being undertaken and the outcomes will inform future capital budget requirements beyond 2017/18.